wp-plugins/question-antispam-for-comment-and-signup/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-antispam question for signup and comment forms of wordpress
+antispam question for signup and comment forms of wordpress, set by admin, supports Multisite mode

 == Description ==

-antispam question for signup and comment forms of wordpress
+antispam question for signup and comment forms of wordpress, set by admin, supports Multisite mode

 == Installation ==